exaud/jnativehook/README.md

 interface to create low-level system-wide hooks and deliver those events to your application.

+This custom fork developed by Exaud has extended NativeKeyEvent that also identifies the input device name.

 The following events are available via their respective listeners.
 * Key Press Events
 * Key Release Events